puppetlabs/puppet-docs/source/pe/3.2/overview_whats_new.markdown

 [pe-javaks]: http://forge.puppetlabs.com/puppetlabs/java_ks
 [pe-concat]: http://forge.puppetlabs.com/puppetlabs/concat

+#### Simplified Agent Install

+On platforms that support remote package repos, installing agents can now be done via package management tools, making the installation process faster and simpler.
+This will be especially useful for highly dynamic, virtualized infrastructures.
+For details, visit the [PE installation page](install_basic.html#installing-agents).

 #### Razor Provisioning Tech Preview

 PE 3.2 offers a [tech preview](http://puppetlabs.com/services/tech-preview) of new, bare-metal provisioning capabilities using Razor technology.
-Tech previews allow
+Tech previews provide early access to new technology still under development.
+As such, it should only be used for evaluation purposes and not in production environments.
+You can find more information on Puppet Labs tech previews on the [Tech Preview Support Scope page](http://puppetlabs.com/services/tech-preview).

 Razor offers advanced provisioning capabilities that can deploy both bare metal and virtual systems.
 It's aimed at solving the problem of how to bring new metal, be it in your machine room or in the cloud, into a state that your existing configuration management systems, PE for example, can then take over.
 For more information, refer to the [Razor documentation](./razor_intro.html).